ringcentral/ringcentral-api-docs/docs/voice/supervision.md

    "supervisorDeviceId": "191888004"
 }
 ```

-###### Note: If a RingCentral HardPhone or WebRTC device is used as the monitoring device instead of a SIP server, in such a scenario if the agent call is supervised first (streaming the agent auido stream) the second SIP invite to monitor the customer stream would not be automatically accepted by the device.
-The first call will be put on hold and the second will start ringing.
-This is because this use case is designed for a server side device capeable of accepting multiple parallel SIP invites.
+###### Note: If a RingCentral Hard Phone or a WebRTC application is used as the monitoring device instead of a SIP server, in such a scenario if the agent call is supervised first (streaming the agent audio stream), the device will receive the first SIP invite for the agent party.
+The second SIP invite to monitor the customer party would not be automatically accepted by the SIP device.
+The first call will be put on hold and then the second call will start ringing.
+This is because this use case is designed for a server side device capable of accepting multiple parallel SIP invites.